finbourne/lusid-sdk-java-preview/sdk/docs/FloatingLeg.md

 # FloatingLeg

-Lusid-ibor internal representation of a floating rates leg.
+representation of a floating rates leg

 ## Properties